ucdavis/hpccf-docs/docs/general/account-requests.md

 Cluster specific information:

-- Farm: Users who do not have a PI can select the `CA&ES Free Tier sponsored by Adam Getchell` group.
+- `Farm`: Users who do not have a PI can select the `CA&ES Free Tier sponsored by Adam Getchell` (`adamgrp`) group.

-- Franklin: No public/free-tier available.
+- `Franklin`: No public/free-tier available.

-- Hive: Staff, faculty, and graduate students who do not have a PI can select the `UCD HPC Sponsored Public Access` group.
+- `Hive`: UC Davis staff, faculty, and graduate students who do not have a PI can select the `UCD HPC Sponsored Public Access` (`publicgrp`) group.

-- Peloton: Users who do not have a PI and who are affiliated with the College of Letters and Science (L&S) can select the Jeremy Phillips (IT director for L&S) `jeremygrp` group.
+- `Peloton`: Users who do not have a PI and who are affiliated with the College of Letters and Science (L&S) can select the Jeremy Phillips (IT director for L&S) `jeremygrp` group.

 ### How to request a new account, access to a group, or become a PI so other users can request access your resources.